 4 If it is thick mist and you have any doubts then turn back, the mountain will still be there next time.
 Chances are there will be a crocodile train of people going the same way, making keeping to the path a lot easier.
 On old maps and still by some, this section was know as Llwybyr Mul – the Mule Track, though it’s hard to imagine mules hauling passengers up this part.

-6 Take the path to your left, and the summit of Snowdon is close now, but still another 100m climb.
+6 Take the path to your left, as the PYG Track now joins both the Llanberis and Snowdon Ranger paths to the summit.
+While the summit of Snowdon is close now, but still another 100m climb.
 There are steps either side of Snowdon summit and it can often be quite a melee to get to the top on a busy summer’s day.
 If you do, then you may be able to see the brass plate on the trig point that can be used to identify all the different summits.

 If you face down the railway you’ll see Llanberis and its lakes, then clockwise towards Elidir Fawr and the Dinorwig Quarry that scars its surface.
 Inside is a massive pump storage power station which you can visit on guided tours and is well worth the few hours it takes.
 Across to Y Garn and the Glyderau with the Carneddau behind.
 The next peak, standing alone is Moel Siabod, and then the views become more distant and more difficult to discern.

 You can certainly see the Arenig Hills, Aran Fawddwy and Cadair Idris far to the south and then Cardigan Bay, Moel Hebog and the Nantlle Ridge.
 The solitary lump of Mynydd Mawr and finally the grassy ridges of Moel Eilio stretching off from Yr Wyddfa itself and you are back in Llanberis.